How does AI categorize transactions?

 Velocity Features

 How fast spending accelerates reveals emotional state more reliably than what is being bought.
 A person buying six different items across three merchants in 40 minutes displays a velocity signature associated with anxiety spending, reward-seeking, or manic episodes in the behavioral data.
 ML models compute rolling window counts, inter-transaction intervals, and variance in spending rate as distinct features encoding the emotional tempo of spending behavior.
-You can read more about these dynamics in our analysis of the brain science behind impulse buying.
+You can read more about these dynamics in our analysis of the brain science behind impulse buying, and in how AI reads 12 months of spending to find seasonal rhythms a single month hides.

 Machine learning doesn’t categorize your transactions — it reads the behavioral fingerprint beneath them.